“Changing classroom practice is not about the process of knowledge acquisition but of habit change.” – Dylan Wiliam

 At first I was stuck on the register, in awe of the more experienced baristas who could make 3-4 drinks simultaneously while carrying on a friendly babble with their customers.
 I noticed these expert baristas had things in common which I now have the cognitive science language to name – they knew how to manage their cognitive load using ingrained routines and habits.

 As teachers, we are constantly managing the many variables of cognitive load to increase the effectiveness of our teaching and depth of our students’ learning.
-I think one of the best ways to implement cognitive load theory in classrooms is through the formation of valuable classroom habits.
+I think one of the best ways to manage cognitive load in classrooms is through the formation of valuable classroom habits.
 Harry Fletcher-Wood identifies the importance of routines and habits in his post What Makes Expert Teachers:

 “Experts have automated many of their routines, allowing them to focus on the most important challenges…Kazemi et al. (2016) note the value of a limited repertoire of instructional activities, allowing teachers to focus on the content and student responses…We need to provide the tools novices need to automate simple, effective routines.”